boltops-tools/rspec-terraspace/README.md

 The test will:

-1. Build a terraspace project to use as a test harness.
-The test harness adds the modules and stacks for testing.
+1. Build a test harness.
+The test harness is a generated terraspace project with the specified modules and stacks.
+They materialize in `/tmp/terraspace/test-harnesses/NAME`.
+The build root can be controlled with `TS_RSPEC_BUILD_ROOT` env var.
 2. Runs a `terraspace up` (`terraform apply`) to create real resources.
 3. Check the resources.
 In this case, it simply checks for the terraform output.
 4. Runs a `terraspace down` (`terraform destroy`) to clean up the real resources.